Is your health care organization prepared to handle a natural disaster? A critical technology or vendor failure? The departure of a key employee?

 - Past disruptions and what has been tried before

 - A wish list of ideas for adding resilience

 Once critical business processes and recovery plans were created, FamilyCare built a nimble, action-oriented plan that addresses key vulnerabilities and provides practical solutions.

 The organization conducted small-group interviews with teams like IT or HR to start the planning, during which participants walk through what they would do in case of an emergency.

 As FamilyCare discovered, it’s critical to emphasize the importance of personal readiness among your team.
 It’s analogous to the airline rule about putting on your own oxygen mask before you help someone else.
-If employees are worried about their families and loved ones, they understandably won’t be thinking about work.
+If employees worry about their families and loved ones, they understandably won’t think about work.

 Preparing for an emergency can seem daunting, and no amount of planning can prepare you for every situation.